gaslam/MiniginNew/README.md

 ### [Level Component](BurgerTime/Components/LevelComponent.h)

-All it does is handle the background music for now, but this is a component that handles the state of the level.
+All it does is handle the background music for now, but this is a component that is supposed to handle the state of the level.
 Is the Game over?
 Does the level need to restart?
 This is what I'm trying to reach with that class.

 ## Managers